What is Family Life Education?

 The skills and knowledge needed for healthy functioning are widely known: strong communication skills, knowledge of typical human development, good decision-making skills, positive self-esteem, and healthy interpersonal relationships.
 The goal of family life education is to teach and foster this knowledge and these skills to enable individuals and families to function optimally.

-Family life education professionals consider societal issues including economics, education, work-family issues, parenting, sexuality, gender and more within the context of the family.
-They believe that societal problems such as substance abuse, domestic violence, unemployment, debt, and child abuse can be more effectively addressed from a perspective that considers the individual and family as part of larger systems.
+Family life education professionals consider societal issues — economics, education, work-family issues, parenting, sexuality, gender and more — within the context of the family.
+They believe that societal problems like substance abuse, domestic violence, unemployment, debt, and child abuse can be more effectively addressed from a perspective that considers the individual and family as part of larger systems.
 Knowledge about healthy family functioning can be applied to prevent or minimize many of these problems.